hashicorp/terraform/website/source/intro/use-cases.html.markdown

 allows for more graceful recovery of the loss of a region or entire provider.

 Realizing multi-cloud deployments can be very challenging as many existing tools for infrastructure management are cloud-specific.
-Terraform is cloud agnostic, and allows a single configuration to be used to manage multiple providers, and to even handle cross-cloud dependencies.
-This simplifies management and orchestration, helping operators build large scale multi-cloud infrastructures.
+Terraform is cloud-agnostic and allows a single configuration to be used to manage multiple providers, and to even handle cross-cloud dependencies.
+This simplifies management and orchestration, helping operators build large-scale multi-cloud infrastructures.